 - 2This will open the 'Settings' menu.Tap it.

 - 3This will open the 'Wireless and networks' sub-menu.Tap 'More settings'.

 - 4Tap this option.The third option in this list is 'Tethering and portable hotspot'.

 - 5Use your USB cable (also your power cable) to connect your phone to your Laptop.

 - 6Sometimes it takes a minute or two for your Laptop to auto install the drivers, so that it can use your phone to connect to the internet.If it doesn't connect right away, give it a minute.

-- 7Now tap to turn 'ON' the 'USB Tethering' option.When it does connect, you'll know, as the 'USB tethering' option will no longer be greyed out.
+- 7Now tap to turn 'ON' the 'USB Tethering' option.When it does connect, you'll know, as the 'USB tethering' option will no longer be grayed out.

-- 8At this point, you should have internet on your Laptop.
+- 8At this point, you should have the internet on your Laptop.

 - This process will create a 'new connection' on your Laptop.
 This is normal, and it's OK to trust this connection as a Home network.

-- One of our contributors also made two sets of video instructions for connecting and turning on your Samsung WiFi Hotspot, and Tethering it to your Laptop.
-Just please keep in mind that this wiki is always being updated, so the instructions here may be more up to date than the video guide.
+- One of our contributors also made two sets of video instructions for connecting and turning on your Samsung WiFi Hotspot and Tethering it to your Laptop.
+Just please keep in mind that this article is always being updated, so the instructions here may be more up to date than the video guide.

 How to Connect to a Samsung or Android WiFi Hotspot

 Connecting to your Android or Samsung WiFi Hotspot is quick and easy.

 If you are trying to connect to a WiFi Hotspot signal from your Samsung or Android device, these steps will help you to get connected.
 Just find the device you're trying to connect in the list below and click it for instructions on how to get connected to your WiFi Hotspot.